|

 dark green tops and two highly visible white lines of

-stomata on the undersides giving it a somewhat shiny appearance.
+stomata on the undersides giving it a somewhat shiny

 They are sheared and cared for and in most areas will